BitWiz4rd/HTB-WriteUps/Machines/Easy/EscapeTwo/writeup.md

 [*] NT hash for 'ca_svc': 3b181b914e7a9d5508ea1e20bc2b7fce
 ```

+- `certipy-ad shadow auto`: We perform a "shadow credentials" attack.
+It abuses ADCS to add a `Key Credential` to the target user (`ca_svc`), which allows the attacker to authenticate as that user.

+#### What Happens During the Attack?
+1. **Generating a Certificate**:
+   - Certipy generates a certificate for the attacker.
+This certificate is used to authenticate as the target user (`ca_svc`).

+2. **Adding a Key Credential**:
+   - Certipy adds a **Key Credential** to the `ca_svc` user object in Active Directory.
+This is done by modifying the `msDS-KeyCredentialLink` attribute of the user.
+   - The Key Credential is essentially a public key that allows the attacker to authenticate as `ca_svc` using the corresponding private key.

+3. **Authenticating as `ca_svc`**:
+   - Using the certificate, Certipy authenticates as `ca_svc` and requests a Kerberos TGT (Ticket Granting Ticket) for the user.
+   - The TGT is saved to a file (`ca_svc.ccache`), which can be used later to impersonate `ca_svc`.

+4. **Retrieving the NT Hash**:
+   - Certipy uses the TGT to request the NT hash for `ca_svc`.

+5. **Restoring the Original Key Credentials**:
+   - To avoid detection, Certipy restores the original `msDS-KeyCredentialLink` attribute for `ca_svc`, removing the attacker's Key Credential.

-Using this hash and ticket we can now take control of the ADCS and try to search for a vulnerable certificate.
+**Using this nt hash and ticket we can now take control of the ADCS and try to search for a vulnerable certificate.**

 **Let's do it:**